iBridges-for-iRODS/iBridges/README_CLI.md

   title =
   ```

-  - In the iRODS instance there are two iRODS resources available:
-    - bigstore: ~300GB
-    - demoResc: ~5GB

   ## Usage

   ```
+  ./irods-iBridgesCli.py -h
-  ./iUpload -c </path/to/config> -d </path/to/folder/or/file/to/upload>
+  ./irods-iBridgesCli -c </path/to/config> -d </path/to/folder/or/file/to/upload>
+  ./irods-iBridgesCli.py -c </path/to/config> -i </zone/home/path/to/coll/or/obj>
   ```